Skip to content

 id keyCode description value

-1. Compare with the data in the dialServiceAK module in launcher:
+1. Compare with the data in the dialServiceAK module of launcher for consistency.

 Correspondence table:

-Key name in aksk table Key name in dialServiceAK module of launcher others configuration
+Key name in aksk table Key name in the dialServiceAK module of launcher others configuration

 uuid ak_id